Pintar-Community/help.stg.pintar.co.id/contents/docs/enterprise/en/admin-dashboard.md

 ![](/img/enterprise-admin-dashboard-2.png)

- Pada bagian paling atas ada title: Pintar Total Users artinya total user yang ada di Pintar dibagi 4 (empat) yaitu:
+The heading Pintar Total Users at the top displays a breakdown of the platform's user base into four distinct categories:

-1. Enrolled Learners : User yang menjadi pelajar
+1. Enrolled Learners	: Active learners currently participating in courses.

-2. Potential Learners : User yang terdaftar tetapi belum memiliki kursus
+2. Potential Learners	: Registered users who have yet to enroll in a course.

-3. Instructors             : User yang menjadi instruktur
+3. Instructors		: Users with the role of course instructor.

-4. Admins                  : User yang menjadi admin
+4. Admins		        : Users with administrative permissions.

 ![](/img/enterprise-admin-dashboard-3.png)

-Pada bagian tengah ada title: **Completion Rate** dibagi 2 (dua) yaitu:
+The central section displays a "Completion Rate" metric, categorized into:

-1. Assigned Courses : kursus bersifat mandatory, kursus yang sudah di-assign user langsung
+1. Assigned Courses	: Courses that are compulsory for users.
-2. General Courses    : kursus yang boleh diambil atau tidak oleh user
+2. General Courses	: Elective courses that users may or may not choose to complete.

 ![](/img/enterprise-admin-dashboard-4.png)